RongkunWang/NSWCalibration/README.md

 Calibration/configuration module is tied to the input file of .json format to manage data writing and further processing(plotting).
 Input file contains all data output paths, default names of the OPC server and communication port, self location path, channel mask and trimmer register json files, and desired default configuration .json file, etc.

-Pathsd have to be setup once and forgotten about.
-Thing like OPC server/port or json file can be altered without recompilation of the software.
+In the file [lxplus_input_data.json] aforementioned data have to be setup once and forgotten about(mainly for output file paths).
+Things like OPC server/port or working json file name can be altered without recompilation of the software.

 Script itself allows to: